 - Two riders ranking equal 7th will get 28.5 points each, the subsequent ranking will be 9th with 27 points.
-Three riders ranking equal 7th will get 28 points each, the subsequent ranking will be 10th with 26 points etc. - Scorers must ensure that all riders who nominated actually started or were not eliminated from the classes counted for these trophies. - Where a rider has competed in more than one championship in a discipline, only the highest championship score is counted e.g. if a rider competes in elementary and novice dressage championships then the championship that has accrued the highest points counts.
-For Show Horse, the ridden phase classes on one horse only plus the rider class. - In the event of equal points being gained by either individual riders or schools the rider or school which has achieved the highest result in the CT section of the state championships will be declared the champion rider or school.
+Three riders ranking equal 7th will get 28 points each, the subsequent ranking will be 10th with 26 points etc. - Scorers must ensure that all riders who nominated actually started or were not eliminated from the classes counted for these trophies. - Where a rider has competed in more than one championship in a discipline, only the highest championship score is counted e.g. if a rider competes in elementary and novice dressage championships then the championship that has accrued the highest points counts. ~~In the case of riders competing in more than one class per discipline, only one class per discipline will count towards trophies.
+This will be the class in which the rider achieves the highest score or, For Show Horse, the ridden phase classes on one horse only plus the rider class.~~ - In the event of equal points being gained by either individual riders or schools the rider or school which has achieved the highest result in the CT section of the state championships will be declared the champion rider or school.